McSteve7/damilola/content/posts/2023-12-25-10-Productivity-tools-that-made-me-a-10x-product-manager-in-2023/index.md

 ### Lightshot

 This is probably my most used tool this year.
 [Lightshot](https://app.prntscr.com/) is a browser extension that helps users easily take screenshots of webpages, annotate them, and share them as PDFs or images.
-Like Bubble, Lightshot makes it seamless to communicate bugs and opportunities for improvements to the team.
+Like Bubbles, Lightshot makes it seamless to communicate bugs and opportunities for improvements to the team.

 <div className="Image__Small">
 <figure>